hading/had-utils/README.md

 My utility functions for Clojure, largely for Advent of Code puzzles.

-This stuff isn't even remotely organized yet.
-If I accumulate enough of them maybe I will do better.
-You can probably find the equivalent in a more polished library - these are mostly the result of writing them being easier than tracking down a library that already has them.
+This stuff is only vaguely organized and you can probably find the equivalent in a more polished library - these are mostly the result of writing them being easier than tracking down a library that already has them.

-Given the stated goal, efficiency is generally not a priority.
+Given the stated goal, efficiency and careful error checking is generally not a priority, and there are a lot of functions specialized for those kinds of problems.

 ## License